QIP II (FS 2017)

 The lecture course Quantum Information Processing (QIP) II: Implementations will be held in the spring term (FS) 2017.
 Together with the theory part Quantum Information Processing I: Concepts it forms a core course in experimental physics, called Quantum Information Processing.
 QIP II is presented as a lecture complemented by an excercise class which is designed to give you a thorough introduction to experimental realizations of quantum information processing.
 A short summary of the contents of each of the lectures is provided below.

-Lecture notes: Lecture notes and exercise sheets can be found here.
+Lecture notes, exercise sheets, and presentations can be found here.

 - Introduction to QIPC (4 weeks)

 - Quantum dots (1 week)

 - Ions (1 week)

 - Photons (1 week)